giry-dev/mangrove-docs/docs/developers/strat-lib/guides/HowToTest.md

 # Testing a maker contract

-After following the tutorial [Post a Smart Offer](../getting-started/smart-offer.md) or some of the guides in this section, you have created a %%maker contract|maker-contract%% and are ready to test it.
+After following the tutorial [Post a Smart Offer](../getting-started/smart-offer.md) or some of the guides in this section, you have created a [maker contract](/docs/developers/terms/maker-contract.md) and are ready to test it.
 Mangrove offers a helper contract, [`MangroveTest`](https://github.com/mangrovedao/mangrove-core/blob/master/test/lib/MangroveTest.sol), that helps setup everything needed for writing a test using the Mangrove core protocol.

 We are going to use [Foundry](https://book.getfoundry.sh/) as the test runner - and we are going to use some of the features that Foundry provides for testing.
 Please refer to [Set Up Your Local Environment](../getting-started/preparation.md) for instructions on how to get and setup Foundry.
 For this guide, we assume basic knowledge of writing and running tests with Foundry - as can be gained by reading the relevant sections on [Foundry -> Tests](https://book.getfoundry.sh/forge/tests) in the Foundry book.